interseroh/demo-gwt-springboot/README.md

 	<!-- If you want to use SDBG for debugging you need to use Chrome == safari -->
 	<set-property name="user.agent" value="safari" />
 ```
+For all purposes of debugging you need to use Google Chrome as your browser.

+### Client GWT: Debugging with Eclipse SDBG GWT SuperDev Mode

+Debugging the GWT part with Eclipse should be done by using [SDBG](https://sdbg.github.io/).

 **Tips and Tricks for Optimizing Transpiler Speed**